typedb/typedb/docs/pages/documentation/10-resources/faq.md

 **Role Player Optimisation**

-When allocating entities as role players to multiple relations for the first time it is possible to create duplicate associations.
+When allocating entities as role players to multiple relationships for the first time it is possible to create duplicate associations.
 These associations do not affect the results of any queries or computations.
 For example, if in a new system we process simultaneously the following three statements in different transactions:

 ```graql-test-ignore
 1. insert $x has name 'Brad Pitt' isa person; $y has name 'Fury'; (actor: $x, movie: $y) isa acted-in;